 Listen, put away the notion that words don't matter.
 I PROMISE YOU… YOUR WORDS MATTER.
 They matter so much that when you speak them, things around you change.
 Things around you come in alignment with what you say, see (internally) and believe.
 You can literally speak and believe yourself into a better situation!

-Money Is Everywhere - Get yours!
+Stand Up and Know That Money Is Everywhere - Get yours!
 Your grey top may scare away some would-be employers, but keep looking.
 Pride will cause permanent poverty, so find a job or solve a problem (start a business), quickly!
 You can get hired somewhere if you have the right countenance.
 OR, you can do your thing right from home.
 The day we live in makes it easy!
-Go to YouTube, for starters, and look up info on streams of income to earned right from home, or with your hands!
+Go to YouTube, for starters, and look up info on streams of income to earn right from home, or with your hands!
 Or, if someone wants to pay you to clean their 10, 000 sf area, do it!
-Walk dogs, sew, cook, crochet, knit, bake, babysit, become a Nanny.
-Go to work somewhere until you can do better.
-Being homeless is unnecessary when you're still able bodied.
+Sew, cook, crochet, knit, bake, babysit, become a Nanny.
+Become an influencer and offer great info and content.
+You have it because of your experience!
+Or, simply go to work somewhere until you can do better.
+Being homeless is unnecessary when you're still able-bodied.